 - Powdered sugar-free sweetener: I use erythritol.

-- Natural peanut butter: The only ingredients should be peanuts and salt.
+- Natural peanut butter: I use Whole Foods' natural creamy peanut butter.
+It's salted, and there's no added sugar.
+The only ingredients are peanuts and salt.

-- Dark chocolate chips: I like to use 85% cacao chocolate chips made by Pascha.
+- Dark chocolate chips: I use 85% cacao chocolate chips by Pascha.

 Instructions

 Lightly whisk an egg, then add the sweetener.
-Next, add the peanut butter and mix well using a rubber spatula.
+Add the peanut butter and mix well using a rubber spatula.
 The mixture will be very thick - it should have the consistency of playdough.

 - If your peanut butter is unsalted, add ¼ teaspoon of salt.
 The peanut butter I use is quite salty, and the saltiness comes through in the cookies and enhances them.